qiwang067/LS-Imagine/README.md

 <a name="agent_learn"></a>
 ### World Model and Behavior Learning

 Before starting the learning process for the world model and behavior, ensure you have obtained the multimodal U-Net weights.
-These weights can be either the pretrained weights we provide ([link here](https://drive.google.com/file/d/1N2VTC458txxW5UABQDgmRTEYzeYTEjIX/view?usp=sharing)) or the task-specific fine-tuned weights from the [previous step](#unet_finetune).
+We provide the pretrained U-Net weights ([link here](https://drive.google.com/file/d/1N2VTC458txxW5UABQDgmRTEYzeYTEjIX/view?usp=sharing)) and the task-specific fine-tuned U-Net weights:

-We provide U-Net weights fine-tuned for specific tasks as described in the [paper](https://arxiv.org/pdf/2410.03618).
-You can download these weights using the links provided in the table below and place them at `./affordance_map/finetune_unet/finetune_checkpoints/{task_name}/swin_unet_checkpoint.pth`:

 <div align="center">

 | Task Name                  | Weight File                                                                                                                   |